vshymanskyy/TinyGSM/README.md

 ### Goouuu Tech IOT-GA6 vs AI-Thinker A6 confusion

 It turns out that **Goouuu Tech IOT-GA6** is not the same as **AI-Thinker A6**.
 Unfortunately IOT-GA6 is not supported out of the box yet.
 There are some hints that IOT-GA6 firmware may be updated to match A6...
-But no one confirmed that up to my knowledge.
+See [this topic](https://github.com/vshymanskyy/TinyGSM/issues/164).

 __________